AleixoLeonardo/lgpd-delete/README.md

 ## Description

-### This software implements lgpd delete simulation using rabbitMQ to replicate data between databases.
+### This system use rabbitMQ to replicate data between databases simulating backups and use technology "crypto" to encrypt and decrypt user data.

 ## Teacher
 - Sakaue